albusfangautonomy/control_notes/notes/senser_fusion.md

 # Sensor Fusion

 ## Definition
-Sensor fusion is a technique that combines two or more data sources in a way taht geneartes a more consistent, accurate, and dependable understanding of the system.
+Sensor fusion is a technique that combines two or more data sources in a way that generates a more consistent, accurate, and dependable understanding of the system.

 ## Advantages and Use Cases
 1. It can increase the quality of the data by fusing either two sensors of either the same type or different types together.